Vargodl/DVwords-WeekenStrung/README.md

 50th anniversary of my uncle Albert's industrial electrocution death

-just recently back from a wonderful week in Paris (more on transporting this moveable feast to Boston) where I enjoyed a fantastic Bloomsday at Shakespeare & Co
+just recently back from a wonderful week in Paris (more on transporting this moveable feast to Boston) where I enjoyed a fantastic Bloomsday at Shakespeare & Co.
+And of course, there was this enigmatic woman at the Louvre:

 ![image](https://github.com/Vargodl/DVwords-WeekenStrung/assets/128755897/77a181aa-9a89-47ff-be16-a0e66289acb6)